FAQs about Psychological Treatment in Melbourne

-During therapy, we also like to use other treatment modalities, such as Schema Therapy (identifying your “life traps” which often develop during childhood), Emotion Focused Therapy (EFT, to help you process previously unresolved emotions), and Acceptance and Commitment Therapy (ACT, which works on your unique Values, and overcoming barriers in your life).
+During therapy, we also like to use other treatment modalities, such as Schema Therapy (identifying your “life traps” that often develop during childhood), Emotion Focused Therapy (EFT, to help you process previously unresolved emotions), and Acceptance and Commitment Therapy (ACT, which works on your unique Values, and overcoming barriers in your life).

 Although some treatment modalities (e.g., CBT and DBT) are structured and sometimes ‘manualised’ therapies, we don’t use a “one-size fits all” approach to psychological treatment.
 Melbourne clients are treated as the individuals they are with each requiring a different approach.
 Generally speaking, there is scope for us to use our therapeutic skills and creativity in adapting aspects of treatment to best suit a client’s personality and situation.